 And I feel like I am barely making it.

-I often expect that because I am a SAHM, I surely should have all these things under control- neatly organized and in perfect time.
+I often expect that because I work from home with flexible hours, I surely should have all these things under control- neatly organized and in perfect time.
 But I have nothing under control and I’ve done nothing in perfect time.

-I forgot to pay school fees for one school.
+I forgot to pay the school fees for one school.